 This bed features a 3-inch Euro Top treated with antibacterial GuardinⓇ.
 This mattress comes in 14.5-inch and 11.5-inch heights.
 Differences between these two versions will be noted in the construction break down below.

-- The top layer holds a .5-inch Lumbar Support Enhancement.
-This utilizes memory foam and wires to promote enhanced support and proper spinal alignment.
+- Below the pillow top is a lumbar support enhancement.
+This utilizes memory foam and wires to promote support and pressure relief.

 - The top layer is Copper Gel Energex™ With TitanCool™ at 1.5 inches thick.
 This should further prevent overheating and provide soft pressure relief.